Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • Ketorolac.

-If pain occurs between taking drugs or injections, ointments are additionally used.
-The standard drug Diclofenac can be replaced with analogues - Voltaren, Fastum-gel, Indomethacin.
+If the pain syndrome occurs between taking drugs or injections, ointments are additionally used.
+Standard remedy Diclofenac can be replaced by analogues - Voltaren, Fastum-gel, Indomethacin.

 Muscle relaxants

-These drugs are designed to reduce muscle tone and relieve spasms.
-With lordosis, Midocalm, Toperizon, Sirdalud are prescribed.
+Such drugs are designed to reduce muscle tone and eliminate spasms.
+With lordosis, Mydocalm, Toperisone, Sirdalud are prescribed.

 Chondroprotectors

-Taking medications lasts at least 4 months.
+Reception of medicines lasts not less than 4 months.
 The standard course is six months.
-They are used for the destruction of the tissues of the vertebral discs.
+They are used in the destruction of tissues of the vertebral discs.
 Helps restore tissue and improve blood circulation.
 These drugs include:

 • Mukosat.